epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

 ## Four Layers

-The gateware system is organized into fours layers:
+The gateware system is organized into four layers:

 1. **The Project Layer**:
    Example: *Hello World*.
 This layer represents the top level of the build system.
 The `Bender.yml` manifest includes top-level SoC build files, project-specific `.xdc` constraints, memory files, and the list of components the project depends on.